jaidensiu/eggpedia/README.md

 ## How to run project

 These steps assume that your development environment is set up for both Android and iOS on a MacOS-based machine.
+You can also run the Android or iOS app on Android Studio with the run button wherever there is `composeApp` and `iosApp`.

 ### Android

-TODO
+- Open the project in Android studio and go through the run configurations

 ### iOS

+- Open the project in Xcode and go through the run configurations

+# License

 TODO